rizinorg/book/src/scripting/intro.md

 ```
 ao|grep address
 ```
-Note, the `|` pipe only can pipe output of r2 commands to external (shell) commands, like system programs or builtin shell commands.
+Note, the `|` pipe only can pipe output of rizin commands to external (shell) commands, like system programs or builtin shell commands.
-There is a similar way to sequence r2 commands, using the backtick operator `` `command` ``.
+There is a similar way to sequence rizin commands, using the backtick operator `` `command` ``.
 The quoted part will undergo command substitution and the output will be used as an argument of the command line.

 For example, we want to see a few bytes of the memory at the address referred to by the 'mov eax, addr' instruction.
 We can do that without jumping to it, using